 Administrator's username/password is updated successfully!

-Something to keep note of is that when requested to enter a username if you press ENTER without choosing a username, the username will be sent to admin.
-However, when requested to enter a password, you will have to provide a properly secure password.
+Something to note is that when requested to enter a username if you press ENTER without choosing a username, the username will be sent to admin.
+However, you must provide a properly secure password when requested to enter a password.

-In the appeared window, enter the Username and Password and click on Login.
+Enter the Username and Password in the window and click on Login.
 Once you enter the correct credentials, you will be greeted with the OpenLiteSpeed default dashboard.

 Step 6: Change to port 80

-Now click on the View button and you will come across the following page.
+Now click the View button, and you will come across the following page.

-When you get to this page, click on Edit and you will be able to change the port number to 80.
+When you get to this page, click on Edit, and you can change the port number to 80.

-Once the port is changed, click on Save and restart the OpenLiteSpeed to apply the changes.
+Once the port is changed, click Save and restart OpenLiteSpeed to apply the changes.

-Once it is done, you can go to your web browser and access the OpenLiteSpeed default website using the following URL.
+Once done, you can go to your web browser and access the OpenLiteSpeed default website using the following URL.

 There is so much that the OpenLiteSpeed web server can do.
 We have just covered the basics here.
 You can use it as a reverse proxy, host Joomla, Drupal, set up cache and much more.

 In the above guide, you have learned how to install OpenLiteSpeed on Ubuntu 20.04 server.
 You also have learned how to enable PHP 7.4 support and change the HTTP default port.
-Now you can easily create a new website with OpenLiteSpeed web-based control panel!
+You can easily create a new website with OpenLiteSpeed's web-based control panel!